alackles/CMSC-270-ST-23/_pages/exams/groupexam1.md

 Turn in your answer in two parts:

 - `written.md`: Your written answers as a `.md` file.
 You can make a `.md` file in VSCode by making a new file and naming it with the extension `.md`.
 You can work with it as normal text.
-- `kaplan.cpp`: The edited code for the order board
+- `kaplan.cpp`: The edited code for the order board.

 # Exam Question